trytriplex/triplex/packages/@triplex/ux/README.md

 # @triplex/ux

-Contains common functionality for Triplex experiences without being tied to specific UI.
+The package contains common UI features such as input behaviour without being tied to a specific styling library.